adderthorn/CrossCompare/README.md

 CrossCompare is licensed under the terms of the GNU General Public License v3.0.
 You may view the most [up-to-date terms of the license](https://github.com/nhwood/CrossCompare/blob/master/LICENSE) at any time.

-Some icons used in the application are curtesy of [FatCow](https://www.fatcow.com/free-icons).

 # Features

 * Written in [Free Pascal](https://www.freepascal.org/) to be cross-platform (Windows, macOS, and Linux)